sihyun-ahn/CS453-KGA/promptpex-transparency-note-draft.md

 ### Use cases

+PromptPex is shared for research purposes only.
+It is not meant to be used in practice.
+PromptPex was not extensively tested for its capabilities and properties, including its accuracy and reliability in practical use cases, security and privacy.

 #### Intended uses

 PromptPex is useful in contexts where prompt reliability and consistency are critical.
 Intended use cases include: